Acerca de

 not be able to have anymore children after my miscarriage

-we thought.
+my husband.
 My first appointment at 7 weeks crushed me.

 This appointment would provide me with my first ultrasound.